williampuk/line-ending-converter/README.md

 (Note: This will convert the line endings of the text in the active editor.)

-**Notes:** The conversion works only when the file has at least one EOL.
-If the file does not have any EOL's, the conversion would not persist, as the current implementation of Atom uses a default EOL (which appears to be the UNIX format) if there is no EOL found in the file.
+**Notes:** The conversion works only when the file has at least one EOL symbol.
+If the file does not have any EOL symbols, the conversion would not persist, as the current implementation of Atom uses a default EOL (which appears to be the UNIX format) if there is no EOL symbol found in the file.

 You can try to use the **experimental** feature "Normalize On Save" if you really need to have a consistent line ending across all files.